andreab67/site-checker/README.md

 ### deployment scripts
 ### Add Azure Specs
 ### Add GCP Specs
-### Create instuctions to deploy in Azure Container Apps and AWWS Fargate
+### Create instuctions to deploy in Azure Container Apps and AWS Fargate
 ### Detail more FluxCD deployment process and provide instrcutions on how to deploy and integrate